Article Image

 Where and when to exit?

 It is impossible to give a ‘one-size-fits-all’ answer to that specific question.
-As a scalper you will (hopefully) manage your position in a completely different way than as someone who wants to profit from the upward trend for as long as possible.
-So below I am providing a number of options for you to consider on the daily chart.
+As a scalper, you will (hopefully) manage your position in a completely different way than as someone who wants to profit from the upward trend for as long as possible.
+So below I am providing several options for you to consider on the daily chart.

 bull flag day trading